 Fabege's shares are listed on Nasdaq OMX Stockholm.
-The company's share capital is SEK 5,096m, represented by 169,320,972 shares.
-Of these, 4,929,400 are treasury shares, representing 2.9 per cent of the total number of shares.
+The company's share capital is SEK 5,097m, represented by 165,391,572 shares.
+Of these, 2,411,488 are treasury shares, representing 1.5 per cent of the total number of shares.
 In Fabege all shares carry the same voting rights at the AGM, which means that opportunities to exercise influence as an owner are consistent with each shareholder's capital share in the company.
-Fabege's ownership structure is described on pages 76-78.
+The following indirect or direct shareholdings in the company as of 31 December 2010 represent one tenth or more of the votes for all shares in the company: